 1. NWDAF containing MTLF triggers the Nadrf_MLModelManagement_StorageRequest as described in TS 23.288 [105], optionally including an allowed NFc list.

 2. ADRF sends the response to NWDAF containing MTLF as described in TS 23.288 [105].
+The response messgae shall include a list of allowed NFs list to indicate the NFs or vendors that can access the ADRF .
+(The list is configured based on Analytics ID and Vendor ID)

 3. NF Service consumer e.g., NWDAF containing AnLF performs Nnrf_NFDiscovery_Request operation with the requested Analytics ID to select a suitable NF Service Producer e.g., NWDAF containing MTLF.